ChujunGeng/checkStat/readme.txt

 Currently there're 3 components
 	1.checkStat.sh: The main bash script to start with.
-It runs student's program and greps data from their trace output, and then invokes the other 2 scripts.
+It runs student's program and greps data from their trace output, and then executes the other 2 scripts.
 	2.grader.py: Computes the expected statistics using student's output.
 	3.getStat.awk: Get the student-computed statistics from the output.(Note